-Opportunity Map 10 identifies places where it would be possible to restore or re-create habitats to improve ecological connectivity of the woodland and wetland networks, and the ease at which this should be possible.
-For example, it is expected that restoration of existing dense scrub to woodland habitat would be easier and more cost-effective than planting woodland or shrub habitat on an area of dry, bare earth.
+Opportunity Map 11 (Appendix C) identifies places where it would be possible to restore or re-create habitats to improve ecological connectivity of each network, and the ease at which this should be possible.
+For example, it is expected that restoration of existing dense scrub to woodland habitat would be easier and more cost-effective than planting woodland on an area of dry, bare earth.

-Opportunities located close to source habitat areas could allow for faster establishment of additional source habitat, with higher probability that the new habitat will develop to be biologically diverse and fully-functional.
+Opportunities located close to source habitat areas could allow for faster establishment of additional source habitat, with higher probability that the new habitat will develop to be diverse and fully-functional.
 This is because the neighbouring source habitat supplies seeds, pollinators, beneficial soil microbial communities, and target plant and animal species, to colonise the new area.
 For this reason, only areas located within 50m of source habitat were considered in the opportunity analysis.

 Generally, it is not considered appropriate to change one high value habitat to another.
-This is why any habitat identified as 'source' for at least one of the networks under consideration was not considered an opportunity area, but are shown as 'places with habitat of key importance for biodiversity' (Map 5).
+This is why any habitat identified as 'source' for at least one of the networks under consideration was not considered an opportunity area, but are shown as 'places with habitat of key importance for biodiversity' (Appendix C - Map 6).

-In places located close to several source habitats of different types (e.g. equidistant between a scrubland source and a woodland source), and where habitat restoration could therefore focus on either network, a decision must be taken as to which network type takes priority.
-During the analysis, preference was usually given to creating woodland; if a woodland opportunity existed, it was mapped as such, regardless of whether it was also feasible to create scrubland or wetland.
-The exception to this was within the coastal sand dune zone, where wetland opportunities were given preference.
-The map shows many opportunities for enhancing ecological connectivity; particularly in the many field margins within the lower catchment.
+In places located close to several source habitats of different types (e.g. equidistant between a grassland source and a woodland source), and where habitat restoration could therefore focus on either network, a decision must be taken as to which network type takes priority.
+During the analysis, preference was always given to creating woodland; if a woodland opportunity existed, it was mapped as such, regardless of whether it was also feasible to create grassland or wetland.